Policy Details Page

 Grade Reporting in Grades Kindergarten through Five

-In addition to these formal reports, teachers and principals are responsible for reporting substantial academic concerns to parents.
+In addition to these formal reports, teachers and principals are responsible for reporting substantial academic concerns to families.

-A. Students in kindergarten through grade two shall have progress recorded using the district’s “Primary Report”.
+A. Students in kindergarten through grade five shall have progress recorded using the District’s grade level report card for the student’s current assigned grade level.

-F. No students may be assigned a final grade of failure unless prior notice has been sent to the parent or guardian in sufficient time for the student to correct the deficiency.
+C. No students may be assigned a final grade of failure or zero unless prior notice has been sent to the family or guardian in sufficient time for the student to correct the deficiency.

 Grade Reporting in Grades Six through Twelve

-No students may be assigned a final grade of failure unless prior notice has been sent to the parent or guardian in sufficient time for the student to correct the deficiency.
-The following shall apply:
+No students may be assigned a final grade of failure unless prior notice has been sent to the family or guardian in sufficient time for the student to correct the deficiency.
+All of the following shall apply:

-A. A grade mark of “E” or “F” communicated to parents on the progress report shall be considered “prior notice”.
-Additional communication to parents via telephone or note is encouraged.
+B. A grade mark of “E” or “F” communicated to families on the progress report shall be considered “prior notice”.
+Additional communication to families via telephone or note is encouraged.

-B. “Sufficient time” shall be determined by the student’s teacher, but in no event shall it be less than 15 school days prior to the end of the term/semester.
+C. “Sufficient time” shall be determined by the student’s teacher, but in no event shall it be less than 15 school days prior to the end of the term/semester.
 There may be unusual circumstances warranting a failing grade because of unsatisfactory performance during the last 15 days of the term/semester.
-In such cases, there must be a parent/teacher contact prior to issuing the failing grade.
+In such cases, there must be a family/teacher contact prior to issuing the failing grade.

-C. In addition, special progress updates must n be issued to all students who received an E or F estimate at progress-report time and are in danger of failing at the end of the term/semester.
+D. In addition, special progress updates must be issued to all students who received an E or F estimate at progress-report time and are in danger of failing at the end of the term/semester.

-E. Telephone communication with parents is strongly encouraged but in cases, regarding potential failures, a written record must follow.
+E. Telephone communication with families is strongly encouraged but in cases regarding potential failures a written record must follow.

 The following grade marks are used to communicate student progress: